 - Choose BigQuery from the Database Platform drop-down list.

 - From the Authentication Type drop-down list, choose the type of authentication to use when connecting.

 - User authentication—Uses a refresh token for authentication.

 - Service authentication—Uses a service account key file for authentication.

 See the Google BigQuery documentation about authentication to help you decide which to use.

 - If you choose User authentication, provide a refresh token.

 - If you choose Service authentication, browse to the location of the key file that contains the credentials you need to connect to BigQuery, select the file, and click Open.

 - Type or choose the project ID and choose a default dataset associated with the user you want to connect as.

 Do not connect using any of the BigQuery public data projects as the default project.
 You cannot enable feature binning and cannot create a materialized view directly on any tables in the datasets of the public data projects.

 If you intend to create a materialized view using this connection file, ensure the connection is assigned a default dataset in which database objects can be created.
 The view will be created in that dataset, which may not be in the same dataset as the data that participates in the materialized view.

 - Optionally, expand the Additional Properties section and specify parameters to connect that are in addition to those required in the previous steps.

 Read the Google BigQuery documentation for information about advanced connection parameters.

 For example, to configure the ODBC connector to retry failed API calls for 200 seconds, choose Timeout from the Property drop-down menu, and type 200 in the Value field.

 - Click OK to create the connection file.

-Ensure the account you used for the connection has the correct privileges to access content in the data warehouse.
+Ensure the account you used for the connection has the required privileges to access content in the data warehouse.

 Register with the hosting server